vinyldumb/vinyljson/README.md

 ### Class serialization

-Classes implementing IJsonSerializable can be serialized.
+Classes with @:rtti metadata can be serialized.
 Their fields can have the following metadata:

 - @:json.ignore
 - @:json.property(name)